sofiaritz/aybWeb/README.md

 A mirror is available at my personal git server: https://git.sofiaritz.com/sofia/aybWeb

-## webInfo support
+## webFrontendDetails support

-webInfo is how your aybWeb instance provides information about things like endpoints to your ayb server.
+webFrontendDetails is how your aybWeb instance provides information about things like endpoints to your ayb server.

-**Built-in webInfo support is not implemented yet**
+**Built-in webFrontendDetails support is not implemented yet**

-### how to add webInfo?
+### how to add webFrontendDetails?

-webInfo doesn't need to live in the same place as aybWeb, right now we recommend creating a Gist-like JSON file or hosting the JSON file in your server using match rules and things like that.
+webFrontendDetails doesn't need to live in the same place as aybWeb, right now we recommend creating a Gist-like JSON file or hosting the JSON file in your server using match rules and things like that.

 Another alternative when deploying instance-bound aybWeb instances is to create the webInfo file at `public/.well-known/ayb/webInfo.json`.

-**webInfo example file**
+**webFrontendDetails example file**

 ```json
 {